oskanberg/the-archer/content/article/tonys-starts-trading-again.md

 ---
-title: "Sigh of relief as Tony’s starts trading again"
+title: Sigh of relief as Tony’s starts trading again
-author: "David Gritten"
+author: David Gritten
-publishdate: "2020-04-19T08:00:00+00:00"
+publishdate: 2020-04-19T08:00:00+00:00
-lede: "It’s been a tough time for Tony’s Continental, the family-run greengrocers’ on the High Road.
-Various factors forced its closure in the first two weeks of April while its owners Chris Athanasiou and Michael Paphitis re-grouped and devised new business strategies for this year of coronavirus."
+lede: It’s been a tough time for Tony’s Continental, the family-run greengrocers’ on the High Road.
+Various factors forced its closure in the first two weeks of April while its owners Chris Athanasiou and Michael Paphitis re-grouped and devised new business strategies for this year of coronavirus.
-categories: ["business"]
+categories:
+- business
 header_image: "/article/image/tonys-reopening.jpg"
-draft: false

 ---
 It’s been a tough time for Tony’s Continental, the family-run greengrocers’ on the High Road.
 Various factors forced its closure in the first two weeks of April while its owners Chris Athanasiou and Michael Paphitis re-grouped and devised new business strategies for this year of coronavirus.

 ![Tony's continental shopfront](/article/image/tonys-reopening.jpg)

 Their shop has now re-opened, to the relief of its fiercely loyal local customers, and both men are looking to the future with cautious optimism.
 “We were burned out,” Michael says now of the recent closure.
 “We couldn’t hack it anymore.”
 Chris agrees: “It just wasn’t sustainable.”

 # Early reactions